ycpcs/cs360-spring2021/syllabus.md

 **You must receive a score of 70+ on AT LEAST ONE exam to earn a passing grade for the course.**

 Exams will be entirely take-home.
 You will be allowed to use all the resources from the course including the textbook, lecture notes, example problems/solutions, and homework solutions.
+All exams will be submitted as **a single .pdf** to Canvas.
+If you have handwritten solutions, **PLEASE USE A SCANNER APP** to generate the .pdf. **You are responsible for ensuring your submission is legible.**

+**No credit will be given for late exams.**

 ### Final Project